Project

 I also had a look at the linked feature proposal.
 I find the name #deep_fetch the most descriptive. #fetch_keys sounds like it will fetch multiple keys on a single hash (basically what #fetch_values does). #fetch_all suffers from the same problem.
 If the eventual version always traverses the full path (see point 2 of the feature proposal) #traverse could be an option.

-Updated by walerian (Walerian Sobczak) about 5 years ago
+Updated by walerian (Walerian Sobczak) over 5 years ago

 I would suggest #retrieve.
 It's just a stronger #fetch, and the dictionary definition reflects its meaning: